Colonia Benito Juárez in Ciudad de México, Mexico — The Valley of Mexico (The Central Highlands)

 Erected by Dirección de Monumentos Coloniales.

 Location.
 19° 22.318′ N, 99° 10.98′ W. Marker is in Ciudad de México.
 It is in Colonia Benito Juárez.
-Marker is on Canova just north of Actipan, on the right when traveling north.
+It is on Canova just north of Actipan, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Ciudad de México 03920, Mexico.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-House of José Fernández de Lizardi (about 90 meters away, measured in a direct line); Textile Workshop (about 150 meters away); Independence of Mexico (about 180 meters away); Auguste Rodin (about 180 meters away); Agustín Jáuregui (about 180 meters away); Goya (about 180 meters away); House of José Joaquín Herrera (about 210 meters away); a different marker also named Auguste Rodin (approx. 0.4 kilometers away).
+At least 8 other markers are within walking distance of this marker: House of José Fernández de Lizardi (about 90 meters away, measured in a direct line); Textile Workshop (about 150 meters away); Independence of Mexico (about 180 meters away); Auguste Rodin (about 180 meters away); Agustín Jáuregui (about 180 meters away); Goya (about 180 meters away); House of José Joaquín Herrera (about 210 meters away); a different marker also named Auguste Rodin (approx. 0.4 kilometers away).
 Touch for a list and map of all markers in Ciudad de México.

 Regarding Parish Church of Santo Domingo de Guzmán.
 The Mediateca INAH notes that the marker is in “Plaza Jauregui, fachada del templo.
 Mixcoac, D.F.”